-The food and pharmaceutical sectors rely heavily on the use of cartons.
-Your ability to apply clear, durable codes at variable - and often high - speeds is crucial to operational success.
-So what are the best technologies for coding onto cartons – and how do they tackle the unique coding challenges of the food and pharma sectors?
+Cartons see heavy usage in both the Food and Pharmaceutical industries.
+That's why carton coding is crucial to operational success.
+So what are the best technologies for product coding onto cartons for the Food and Pharmaceutical sectors?
+How do they tackle the unique coding challenges of the food and pharma sectors?

 Cartons: carrying a load

-Yet these are sectors that are highly regulated.
-They also have incredibly high outputs.
-That means your ability to add codes – everything from best before dates and barcodes to data matrix codes and batch numbers – must be consistent, secure and on-brand to keep up with the speed of manufacturing output and comply with regulations.
+One thing that these two sectors have in common is that they are both heavily regulated.
+They also have extremely high outputs.
+That means your ability to add product codes – everything from expiration dates and barcodes to data matrix codes and batch numbers – must be ultra-consistent, secure and on-brand to keep up with the speed of manufacturing output and comply with regulations.

-For starters, there’s the risk of coding errors.
+Even in a fine-tuned factory, there can be issues with coding and marking on product cartons.
+For starters, there’s always the risk of coding errors.
 It’s no overstatement to say that if the wrong pharmaceutical product ends up in the wrong hands, it’s potentially a matter of life and death.
-That’s why coding errors can incur substantial fines for manufacturers.
+Such high stakes is why coding errors carry substantial fines for drug manufacturers.

-Coding errors carry fines in the food sector too.
-Not to mention the risk of losing contracts with major buyers.
+Similarly, food allergies can also be a life and death matter for some people.
+Again, that's why coding errors carry fines in the Food sector, too.
+This risk is why if there are coding issues, you risk losing contracts with major buyers.
 Our blog on automatic print inspection explores some of these risks, and carton coding is an area where new technology like this can aid production uptime and improve code quality.

 Across both sectors, without legible codes (or machine-readable in certain applications) it is difficult to achieve legislative compliance and ensure customer safety.
 Traceability is critical in the pharmaceutical sector.
 And then there’s the need for durability of the code.
-Take use-by dates, for example.
+Take expiration date codes, for example.
 It’s crucial that they are readable for the duration – and beyond – of the product lifespan.
-Otherwise, they are useless.
+Otherwise, they are useless for the end consumer.

 Sounds demanding?
 Now consider that these codes must be applied in mere fractions of a second to each carton.
 And sometimes each carton will carry an item-level code that’s unique to that carton only.